 General The movable gun arm search method can be used as a complement to the standard software equalizing method if there is a need to compensate for programming errors, or tolerance variations, that is, the plates are not located exactly in the nominal position.
 When a spot instruction with search mode activated is run, the robot will move to the programmed and nominal position, and then use the external axis for the gun to search for the plates and adjust the TCP in the tool z-direction based on search hit distance.
-Prerequisites Movable gun arm search mode is available for the SpotL and SpotJ instructions, and it is only available if the RobotWare options Spot Welding (635-6) and Spot Servo Equalizing configuration and Movable gun arm search (1583-1) are installed together.
+Prerequisites Movable gun arm search mode is available for the SpotL and SpotJ instructions.
+Available in the RobotWare option 3417-3 Spot Welding Premium Plus.
 Recommendations When using movable gun arm search mode it is important that the gun search performance is properly tuned.
 Some general tips when using movable gun arm search mode: Verify that the search performance is tuned properly, bad tuning may have a negative or harder impact on the plates or the search movement may stop before the plates are actually reached.
 The clamping distances cannot be too far apart, as there must be some resistance for the gun arm to react on.
 For information about how to tune the search performance, see Application manual - Servo Gun Setup.
-Limitations The following limitations apply when using movable gun arm search mode: The search performance is gun dependent, and it may be difficult to tune some guns because of various reasons, motor type, construction etc. • This function should in general have a low force impact on the plates during the welding sequence, however the search performance is dependent on the gun tuning.
-Cannot be used to compensate for too large variations, only up to a few mm.
-Cycle times will be longer when using search mode because of the the slower gun arm speed during the search sequence.
-Note Movable gun arm search mode is only implemented for the SpotL and SpotJ instructions and does not work for the SpotML and SpotMJ instructions.
+Limitations The following limitations apply when using movable gun arm search mode: The search performance is gun dependent, and it may be difficult to tune some guns because of various reasons, motor type, construction etc. This function should in general have a low force impact on the plates during the welding sequence, however the search performance is dependent on the gun tuning.
+Cannot be used to compensate for too large variations, only up to a few mm Cycle times will be longer when using search mode because of the the slower gun arm speed during the search sequence.
+Note instructions and does not work for the SpotML and SpotMJ instructions.